- What is the West Highland Way? Read More

 Worn-in walking boots.
 To avoid blisters and cramped up feet, they should be waterproof and give good ankle support.
 Have a read of Best Footwear for Hiking in Scotland.

-- Are there midges on the West Highland Way?
+- Are there midges?
 Read More

 We’re not going to lie.
 There can be.
 But to be honest, as you’re constantly on the move you’re not bothered much by midges.
 If it’s a real concern for you, consider going in April, early May, or September.
 Midges are less active in these months.

 More information on midges

 - How long is the West Highland Way?
 Read More